Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppConfig.SKU.md

 ### Configure with Azure template

-To deploy App Configuration Stores that pass this rule:
+To deploy configuration stores that pass this rule:

 - Set `sku.name` to `standard`.